Guidelines For Wilmington Library Meeting Room Rentals

 Any costs incurred by library staff in the removal of un-disposed of food and/or beverages will result in a cleaning fee being charged to the group or organization responsible for requesting the room.

-The entire balance of the meeting room fee or kitchen fee is due two weeks prior to the meeting.
+Non-Profit Organizations, Community Groups and Individuals will not be charged for the use of the meeting rooms.
+For-Profit Organizations will be charged for the use of the meeting rooms as indicated below.
+The entire balance of the meeting room fee or kitchenette fee is due 1 week prior to the meeting.
 Payments are accepted in the form of: Cash or Check: made payable to the “Wilmington Library Foundation.”
-When presenting payment please bring a copy of the completed and approved Meeting Room Request Application to our Administrative Office.

 *Meeting Room Fees:

-John Dickinson & William P. Bancroft Meeting Room Rates: $50.00 per date reserved
+John Dickinson & William P. Bancroft Meeting Room Rate: $50.00 per date reserved

-Gunning Bedford and Rodney Square Meeting Room Rates: $25.00 per date reserved
+Gunning Bedford and Rodney Square Meeting Room Rate: $25.00 per date reserved

 All Meeting Room Cleaning Charge Rates: $25.00 per date reserved

 Kitchenette facilities are available for use.
-A $25.00 charge will be applied to all organizations (non-profit, for-profit, community organizations, etc) for use of the Kitchenette.
+A $25.00 charge will be applied to all individuals and organizations (non-profit, for-profit, individuals, community organizations, etc) for use of the Kitchenette.

 Groups and Individuals (for-profit and non-profit) organizations are responsible for their meeting or event’s publicity.
 The library staff is not responsible for marketing any non-library sponsored meetings or events.
 Directional or promotional signs must be approved by the Library Director.